A-Mirifar/Test/README.md

 # Test
-To just see how the git works
+I just want to see how Git works!